lingui/js-lingui/docs/tutorials/cli.rst

 :conf:`pseudoLocale` option can be any string
 examples: :conf:`en-PL`, :conf:`pseudo-LOCALE`, :conf:`pseudolocalization` or :conf:`en-UK`

 PseudoLocale string have to be in `locale` config as well.
-Otherwise no folder is created.
+Otherwise no folder is going to be created.
 Pseudolocalized text is created on  ``yarn compile`` command.
 The pseudolocalization is automatically created from TODOTODOTODO.
 It can also be changed by setting translation in :conf:`message.json` into non-pseudolocalized text.